-The data controller must include in the fee application its name, address, contact details of the person who is completing the fee registration and contact details of the data controller's data protection officer if it is required to appoint one.
+The data controller must include in the fee application its name, address, contact details of the person who is completing the fee registration and contact details of the data controller's data protection officer if it is required to appoint one, the number of staff members it has, the turnover for its financial year, and any other trading names it has.
 Data processors are not required to pay the registration fee.

-27 Penalties
+Penalties